 Being Patient in Prayer

-Whether a season of intense business, or of patient wait, I want to invite you to do the following: enjoy the given moment.
+Whether a season of intense business, or of patiently waiting on God, I want to invite you to do the following: enjoy the given moment.
 If you’re a busy bee, consider slowing down a bit to smell the roses.
 Our lives as we know them are temporary.
 I don’t know about you, but I want to enjoy every tender sweet bite of that cake.
 If you’re not married, enjoy going out with friends, serving with all the time you want, staying late after church just to enjoy good fellowship with your faith family.

 If you have a family of your own, take time with them.
 Put your phone away.
 You don’t need to Instagram all of it.
 Prepare your husband’s favorite meal, dress in whatever you like the most.
 Listen to your children while looking at them in the eyes.
 Never mind the bills, or the fight you had with your sister.
 You’ll take care of those in time.
 Take a deep breath.
 It will get better.